s0571972/Webtech-ws-2022/README.md

 ###### Project description

--> The aims of this project is to develope a web Plateform for the Gladys-beauty Style
+-The aims of this project is to develope a web Plateform for the Gladys-beauty Style